DorelyMS/data-product-architecture/README.md

 ├── docs                  <- Space for Sphinx documentation │
 ├── notebooks             <- Jupyter notebooks.
-│   ├── eda               <- Previous analisis of data
+│   ├── eda               <- In this folder you can find our Exploratory Data Analysis (EDA) │
-│
 ├── references            <- Data dictionaries, manuals, and all other explanatory materials.
 │